Georg Christian, Prince of Lobkowicz

-Georg Christian, Prince of Lobkowicz (Jiří Kristián z Lobkovic; 14 May 1835 – 22 December 1908) was a Austro-Bohemian noble and politician.
+Georg Christian, Prince of Lobkowicz (Jiří Kristián z Lobkovic; 14 May 1835 – 22 December 1908) was an Austro-Bohemian noble and politician.
 He was member of the old Bohemian aristocratic Lobkowicz family and an influential politician of late 19th century Bohemia and Austria-Hungary.
 He was a Prince (Fürst) of Lobkowicz.

 Early life

 Born in Vienna as a son of August Longin, Prince of Lobkowicz, and his wife Sidonia, née Countess Kinsky, he was one of the political leaders of the conservative Bohemian nobility.
 His sister, Princess Rosa von Lobkowitz, married Count Erwin von Neipperg (a stepson of Empress Marie Louise, the widow of Napoleon who was also the eldest child of Francis II, Holy Roman Emperor).

 Career

 From 1865 to 1872 and, again, from 1883 to 1907, Lobkowicz was a member of the Bohemian Diet, presiding over it from 1871 to 1872 and, again, from 1883 to 1907 as Land Marshal of Bohemia.
 He served as deputy in the Abgeordnetenhaus of the Austrian Parliament (Reichsrat) from 1879 to 1883 and became a hereditary member of the Herrenhaus in 1883.
 In 1871, he was involved in negotiations concerning the relationship between Bohemia and Austria.